 The dollar threshold used to distinguish between Type A and Type B programs, as prescribed by the Uniform Guidance, was \$750,000.

-The District qualified as a low-risk auditee under the Uniform Guidance.
+The District did not qualify as a low-risk auditee under the Uniform Guidance.

 SECTION II - FINANCIAL STATEMENT FINDINGS